Ready to explore South Mountain Reservation? Here's everything you need to know before you go!

 The well-maintained trail system accommodates everyone from casual walkers to serious hikers seeking elevation gain and technical challenges.
 The Lenape Trail serves as the reservation's signature route, meandering through the heart of the preserve while offering glimpses into the area's rich Native American and colonial history.
 This trail connects multiple ecosystems within the reservation, from wetland areas near streams to rocky outcroppings that provide elevated views of the surrounding landscape.

 The terrain varies significantly throughout the reservation, with gentle slopes perfect for family outings transitioning to steeper climbs that will challenge experienced hikers.
 Rocky sections require careful footing, especially when wet, while other areas follow smooth, wide paths suitable for trail running or leisurely walks.
-The elevation changes provide enough variety to keep hikes interesting and offer rewarding viewpoints without overwhelming novice hikers.
+The elevation changes provide enough variety to keep hikes interesting and offer rewarding viewpoints without overwhelming beginners.

 Hemlock Falls and Water Features